When some form of structure or routine is disrupted the world becomes confusing and overwhelming again. It might be

 respected.
 Parents can help by making an effort to manage the environment so that the individual is more comfortable

-(allowing some structure, avoiding distracting information when engaging in tasks, allowing personal space where
+(allowing some structure, avoiding distracting information when engaging in tasks, allowing personal space where necessary).

-cause for the behavior must first be identified before teaching and developing other means of communicating.
+behavior must first be identified before teaching and developing other means of communicating.

 |